Pastromhaug/tesla-c-/README.md

 5         else:
 6             add mapping from v -> E to equation_map
 7     if E only contains one variable w and value a:
-9         add map from w -> a to solution_map.
+9         add mapping from w -> a to solution_map.
 10        look up w in equation_map to get vector of equations F that contain w.
 11        for each equation in F:
 12            update F by replacing variable w with value a.